The Bonfire

 The sparks swirled up, crusading the glum

-Dry leaves flaring up, as such, I had done
+Dry leaves flaring up, and as such, I had done

-There was no wind, no moon, no stars
+There was no wind, no moon.
+There were no stars

-What I did, what I do, what I will do
+What did I do, what I'm doing, what I will do

 Yet life does not inflect like a verb